 Posted on Nov 30, 2018

-Customers have so much choice these days that it has become overwhelming.
-If you want people to choose you, you need to stand out from the competition and do all you can to become immediately relevant for your customers.
+Customers have a lot of choices these days.
+In fact, it has become overwhelming.
+If you want people to choose you, you need to stand out from the competition.
+You need to do all you can to become immediately relevant for your customers.
+For hoteliers, this means adopting an e-commerce strategy that includes chatbots.
+Hotel chatbots provide a highly relevant experience to each guest.

-This trend translates into e-commerce strategy mainly with chatbots that provide a highly relevant experience to each guest.
-The key metrics in assessing the success of online personalization are engagement and the data that customers are happy to share with you because they feel that you are providing answers to their problems rather than pushing your product at all costs.
+Engagement is a key metric in assessing the success of online personalization.
+That, and the data that customers are happy to share with you.
+They feel that you are providing answers to their problems rather than pushing your product at all costs.

 Be part of the solution

 Implementing a new tool alone will not ensure the prompt digital transformation of your hotel.
 So don't expect that to happen.
 Hotel chatbots help you automate recurring questions.
 These represent about 80% of customer queries.
 However, sometimes your hotel chatbot won’t be able to answer.
 And that’s where you have the opportunity to take over.
 Simply because your chatbot will always get you the customer’s name, needs and contact details.